-The impact of the shooting on this victim’s body was so severe that his physical function fell far short of any criteria regarded as the necessary ‘minimum’ for consciousness, let alone for the vivid and exceptional consciousness that he experienced.
-More generally, it also seems reasonable to suggest that the likelihood of conscious experience when someone is either under general anaesthesia, comatose, suffering from brain damage or has been involved in a very serious accident is severely limited.
+The impact of the shooting on this victim’s body was so severe that his physical function fell far short of the criteria regarded as a necessary ‘minimum’ for conscious experience.
+Despite this, he reported having enhanced, vivid and expansive awareness during this period.
+More generally, it seems reasonable to suggest that the likelihood of conscious experience when someone is either under general anaesthesia, comatose, suffering from brain damage or has been involved in a very serious accident is severely limited.
 Yet deep, profound experiences, brimming with lucid thoughts, meaningful events, profound learning and continued living have been reported under all of these scenarios as well.

 This transient-death experience, together with the exceptional experiences of millions of others, casts a real shadow of doubt over the current assumption that the brain is the creator of one’s consciousness.
 TELERF’s research deepens this doubt.
 The difficulty is that accepting a paradigm shift of this enormity is difficult for science and, in fact, for anyone who has never doubted the mainstream assumption that consciousness is nothing more than a by-product of the brain.
 Transient-death experiences support a new view of consciousness, a view that suggests that consciousness continues without a fully functional brain and that there is a continuity of one’s consciousness beyond clinical death – a view that suggests that you are so very much more than you might allow yourself to believe.